webfuse-com/Labs/README.md

 ## Preview

-Extensions can be uploaded to Webfuse through a neat session user interface (UI) dialogue.
+Extensions can be uploaded to Webfuse through a neat Session UI dialogue.
 In a prototyping or incremental development process, however, this is unfortunate.
 Natural browser and file system boundaries force it to become a redundant task.
 With Labs, you can instead preview the latest state of your bundle right on your local machine.
 The following command spins up the preview environment:

 ``` console
 labs preview